abasotrebla/matteogithub.github.io/_pages/booklet.md

 The line `//My first program`is a comment.
 This is just ignored by the compiler.
 However, using comments into your script is really useful.
 You should add more comments you can.
 It will be of great help when you (or others) will open your file days later.

-The line `#include <stdio.h>` include an external library to your program.
+The line `#include <stdio.h>` includes an external library to your program.
 A library allows you to use a set of functionalities that you do not need to re-implement by yourself.
 In this specific case the `stdio.h` (standard input and output) library gives you the possibility to use the `printf` function.
 When it will be necessary, I will show you other interesting libraries that you can easely include in your code.

 Every C program has a main function.
 This function is called main.
 Your program will start from here, always from here.
 You will learn more about functions later.
 All you need to know right now is that this function will contain the instructions (but not only) that your program will perform and that this function (in this case) will return an integer (see the `int` just before the name of the function).
 Your `main` function has a name, have a `int` value that is expected to return and has a *body*.
 The body is delimited by the braces `{}`.